Financial Aid Information for Graduate (LL.M., M.J. and MLS) Students

 Financial aid may take many forms including loans both private and public.
-Students studying for an LL.M. or M.J. should consider personal resources as a primary funding option for their education, but loans are often a necessity.
+Graduate students should consider personal resources as a primary funding option for their education, but loans are often a necessity.

 Eligibility for Federal Student Aid